 Frank and I divided household chores pretty evenly.
 I’ll gladly do dishes and clean up the kitchen if I don’t have to do grocery shopping or cook.
 Frank always loved to shop for food and try recipes.
 A heavenly match!

 A couple of years after we married, we volunteered to help prepare the weekly community meal for our church.
 We eventually became directors of the culinary arts ministry, preparing meals, catering small conferences, overseeing volunteers, ordering food and equipment.
 Frank and his first wife also once ran a gourmet coffee cart at a local hospital.
-With his experience and my knowledge about the restaurant business as writer for an industry trade journal, we think we know just enough to think we know what we’re doing.
+With his experience and my knowledge about the restaurant business as writer for an industry trade journal, we thought we knew enough to know what we were doing.